 This post is aimed at young (perhaps second year) bassoon students, their parents, and those who have not yet learned to make bassoon reeds.
-The following list of tools includes those I always carry to rehearsals and when teaching private students, just in case of a reed emergency.
+The following list of bassoon reed tools includes those I always carry to rehearsals and when teaching private students, just in case of a reed emergency.
 All of these items are relatively easy to find and come in handy for maintaining your reeds.
 They will also be used in making your own reeds.
 I’ll describe the uses briefly here.
 I am including links to the product category from the Hodge Products website so that you can explore what the items look like and consider any variations or choices that might be available.

 The knife is used for scraping wood off the profile of the reed blades.
 Look for a knife that is specified for right- or left-handed use.
 Bassoonists often use double-hollow ground knives for reed blade work, though there are other knife blade designs, like the beveled knife which also works well, but is not suited for the fine detail work at the reed tip.
 Brands of knives to look for include Landwell, Jende, Rigotti, Pisoni, Chang, and MusEcho, among others.
 All of these brands can be found at most on-line double reed shops.
 For purposes of adjusting reeds, a knife and files are substitutes.
 It is not necessary at this point to have both.

 The plaque is placed between the lightly soaked blades of the reed, before knife, file, or sandpaper work is done to the blades.
-Plaques can be made of wood, metal, or plastic, and have a triangular or arrowhead shape.
+Plaques are made of wood, metal, or plastic, and have a triangular or arrowhead shape.
 Any material will be fine, but I like the plastic contrabassoon plaque because it is cost-effective and can be used for most bassoon reeds as well as contrabassoon reeds.
 I also like the plastic plaque because it is easier on the blade of my knife, allowing it to last longer before the knife needs to be sharpened.
 Double reed shops usually carry a variety of plaques.

 Sandpaper is used for making a fine, smooth finish on the blades, usually after knife or file work.
 I like grits in the 300 and 400 range, but 240 grit is also usable.
 Often considered fine-grit sandpaper, wet-and-dry sandpaper is the preference if there is a choice, as it can be used on reeds that are wet or dry, as well as dipping the sandpaper into water (which often makes a smoother finish) before use.
-Available at Wal-Mart and most hardware stores.

 The cutting block is a round piece of wood with a bit of curve on top, used to clip the tip of your reed.
 It comes in different sizes, sometimes different types of wood and is used with a knife or a razor blade.
 There are also other clipping options.
 Consult with your teacher or a professional before trying this to determine when or if clipping your reed might be a good decision.